The importance of GRAMMAR

 See Five fundamental principles of English grammar

-Linguapress essential grammar pagesThe aim of the Linguapress online English grammar is to demonstrate these rules and principles of English grammar or syntax as concisely and clearly as possible, and to show that they are often not as complicated as some books would like to imply.
-It is not necessary, in order to become a proficient speaker, or even writer, of English, to have read and mastered one of the thick volumes of English grammar and syntax published by the major university presses of the English-speaking world; it is just necessary to have acquired and understood the basic rules, which are actually quite clear.
-Most native English speakers never go any further than that !
+It is not necessary, in order to become a proficient speaker, or even writer, of English, to have read and mastered one of the thick volumes of English grammar and linguistics published by the major publishing houses of the English-speaking world; it is on the other hand highly desirable for teachers and advanced students to have acquired and understood the basic rules, which are actually quite clear.
+Most native English speakers never go any further than that.